 Unlike a Traditional IRA, contributions to a Roth IRA are not tax deductible, so this type of account doesn’t save you money in the current year.
 Instead, the tax benefits of a Roth IRA are realized when you begin taking distributions.

-It is also important to note that you can only contribute directly to a Roth IRA if your income is below certain limits.
+Another important detail that you should consider is you can only contribute directly to a Roth IRA if your income is below certain limits.
 If your income is above the limits, you may still be able to add money to a Roth IRA with a backdoor Roth contribution.
 However, there are important caveats to using this strategy, so be sure to discuss it with an experienced financial advisor before you implement it.

 Traditional IRAs are Subject to Required Minimum Distributions

 Traditional IRAs are subject to Required Minimum Distributions [RMDs].
-These are annual withdrawals you must make once reaching a certain age.
+These are annual withdrawals you must make once you reach a certain age.
 The SECURE Act 2.0 raised the RMD age from 72 to 73 for those who turn 73 in 2023 or later.
-In 2033, the RMD age will be further increased to age 75.
+In 2033, the RMD age will be further increased to 75.

 Roth IRAs are Not Subject to Required Minimum Distributions

 Unlike Traditional IRAs, Roth IRAs are not subject to RMDs during your lifetime.
-This can be a significant advantage for those who don’t need to draw from their retirement accounts to meet their income needs during retirement.
+This can be a significant advantage if you don’t need to draw from retirement accounts to meet your income needs during retirement.

 To summarize, Traditional IRAs defer tax until retirement and are subject to RMDs.
 On the other hand, Roth IRAs do not provide an immediate tax advantage but can reduce the tax you owe in retirement.
 Now, the question becomes – which type of IRA matches your situation?